Are you applying every week to openings and still not landing jobs?

 As an engineering, IT, or technical professional your resume is a hiring manager’s introduction to you and most of these managers pay attention to the details.

-It’s important to catch a recruiter or prospective employer’s attention in the very first few lines of your resume.
+It’s important to catch a software engineer recruiter or prospective employer’s attention in the very first few lines of your resume.

 Most of the common mistakes that many engineering & IT job seekers make are fixable.
 Wondering why your resume is not selected?.
 Why your resume is holding you back?
 The problem is hiding in the details.